-Maria Eva Duarte was born out of wedlock in 1919 and pursued a career in acting until she met and married Colonel Juan Peron in 1945.
+Maria Eva Duarte, born out of wedlock in 1919, pursued a career in acting until she met and married Colonel Juan Peron in 1945.
 One year later, ‘Evita’ (literally Little Eva) became Argentina’s First Lady when Peron was elected president.
 To say she got involved in her husband’s presidency would be putting it mildly.
 Evita ran the Health and Labour ministries, the Eva Peron Foundation, and the Female Peronist Party.

 In 1951, her candidacy for the vice-presidency received enthusiastic support from the lower classes, but was opposed by Argentina’s military and economic elite.
 She died in 1952, after the Argentine Congress bestowed the title Spiritual Leader of the Nation on her.
 In the years since, ‘Evita’ has become an icon in Argentina and beyond, as the subject of biographies, movies and – perhaps most famously – a musical.

 Ciudad Evita currently has about 70,000 inhabitants.
 It’s part of Greater Buenos Aires, situated about 20 kilometres from the city centre and 6 kilometres from the International Airport.
 Evita City was declared a National Historical Place in 1997.

 Many thanks to Mr Balbin for sending in this map.

 Strange Maps #346